 My rating: 2 of 5 stars

 Often called America’s first bestseller, Charlotte Temple (1791) is a short didactic novel of primarily historical interest.
 In this, it is similar to Hannah Webster Foster’s The Coquette; both short novels urge their young female readers against corrupting entanglements with men and against extramarital romantic and sexual relations more generally.
-Both novels were very popular in their own time and then later dropped out of fashion, until they both were revived at the end of the twentieth century by feminist critics examining women’s fiction and by American literature scholars who wished to historicize the republic’s early fiction beyond Charles Brockden Brown.
+Both novels were very popular in their own time and then later dropped out of fashion, until they both were revived at the end of the 20th century by feminist critics examining women’s fiction and by American literature scholars who wished to historicize the republic’s early fiction beyond Charles Brockden Brown.
 Rowson, though, eschews Foster’s cumbersome epistolary style in favor of a preachy but brisk third-person narrator.
-Her politics, too, are different: Foster’s novel promotes American republicanism while Rowson was a British Loyalist whose novel implies that America is not coincidentally the disorderly terrain to which her wayward heroine is seduced.
+Her politics, too, are different: Foster’s novel promotes American republicanism while Rowson was a British Loyalist.
+It’s no coincidence, her novel implies, that the disordered terrain to which her wayward heroine is seduced is America.

 The novel’s narrator is exceedingly interventionist, often sermonizing the reader on the necessity of rectitude and, more intriguingly, of mercy for the penitent unrighteous.
 In a late chapter, the narrator even reproves the reader for the anticipated objection that Charlotte Temple is melodramatic and tiresome: